-We’ve been in the directory submissions/citations game for over 4 years.
+We’ve been in the citation and directory submissions game for over 4 years.
 In that time we have completed more than 300,000 submissions and have learned a lot along the way.

-Before we became a dedicated SEO tools business BrightLocal started off life as a search agency.
+Before we became a dedicated local SEO tools provider BrightLocal started off life as a search agency.
 In both these guises we have tested numerous approaches, solutions, internal structures and outsource partners in our quest to find citation-perfection*.

 We currently operate with a dedicated in-house team of 25 submissions agents with 6 managers who provide support, training & quality assurance.
 To make citation campaign delivery smooth & efficient we’ve built a raft of technologies to assist with submissions and tracking.
 And it works pretty well!